flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 * This would also mean that the Pod plugin and e.g. the kubeflow plugin would deal with preemptions the same way.
 * If preemptions counted against the user retry budget, we would have to switch to non-preemptible instances for the last retry of the user retry budget [instead of the system retry budget](https://github.com/flyteorg/flytepropeller/blob/a3c6e91f19c19601a957b29891437112868845de/pkg/controller/nodes/node_exec_context.go#L213).

-The downside of this approach is that the general retry behaviour remains as complex and difficult to understand as it is now.
+The downside of this approach is that the general retry behavior remains as complex and difficult to understand as it is now.

 ### 6.2 Demistify failure of Pods belonging to plugins/CRDs

 We discussed ways to give plugins access to the status of not only the custom resource they create (e.g. `PyTorchJob`) but also to the statuses of the pods created from the custom resource by the respective third-party operator (e.g. the kubeflow training operator).
 (This might require changes to the plugin interface, see details [here](https://github.com/flyteorg/flyte/discussions/3793).)

 This approach would allow plugins to demistify failures of tasks by looking at the underlying pods which, in contrast to the custom resource, do contain hints of preemptions.
-This way, we could unify the retry behaviour upon preemptions of the different plugins.
-However, wouldn't make the retry behaviour easier to understand and users still wouldn't have control over the number of preemptions which is why we opted to not continue these discussions either.
+This way, we could unify the retry behavior upon preemptions of the different plugins.
+However, wouldn't make the retry behavior easier to understand and users still wouldn't have control over the number of preemptions which is why we opted to not continue these discussions either.

 ### 6.3 Inform the user which retry budget an attempt counted against